TilBlechschmidt/NAK-TFL-CookieBanners/src/02_history.md

-- 2002 ePrivacy (2002/58/EC) requires opt-out [@ePrivacy-ineffective]
-- 2009 ePrivacy was changed to require opt-in (2009/136/EC) [@ePrivacy-changes] [@ePrivacy-2009; section 66]
-- 2011 Still not effective and member states do their own stuff (e.g. browser tracking settings are sufficient "consent") [@ePrivacy-ineffective]
-- ePrivacy is only a directive so member states don't have to follow it directly (and it just so happened, surprise)
-  - Telemediengesetz in Germany could be interpreted as 'opt-out' [@tmg-art13]
-  - Multiple cases of law enforcement ignoring this and executive not changing the legislation [@tmg-opt-out-news]
-  - Years later EuGH decided that TMG from 2007 was not properly implementing ePrivacy [@banner-button-not-sufficient]

-- 2009 -> 87% not want advertising based on tracking [@survey-1]
-- 2010 -> 67% behavioral targeting should be illegal [@survey-2]
-- 2011 -> 85% would not consent to tracking, 78% not for analytics [@survey-3]
-- 2012 -> 68% "not okay" with behavioral advertising [@survey-4]

-- 2012 Pages are still happily forwarding tracking info without explicit opt-in [@website-survey]
-  - Not only against user choice and theoretically 'illegal'
-  - Potential to harm end users

-- 2012 the GDPR was comissioned [@gdpr-history]

-- 2018 GDPR goes live, requires web pages to request explicit consent [@gdpr-recitation-32; section 32]

-- 2020 Even though the GDPR restricts user tracking without explicit consent pages are still doing it [@facebook-trackers]
-  - Citation source is unscientific but sampling the tested pages revealed similar results
-  - Varying degree of compliance between pages (see examples choosen for survey)
+# History of online data privacy in the (+EU)

+At the beginning of the 21st century the world-wide web was a wild-west of tracking and personal data collection.
+In 2002 the (+EU) took action to counter this development and published the so-called ePrivacy directive (Privacy and Electronic Communications Directive 2002/58/EC).
+It acknowledged both the importance and usefulness of cookies but also the danger they could pose to a user's privacy [@ePrivacy-2002].
+While the directive was designed to make (+opt-in) a requirement it could be interpreted differently, instead allowing (+opt-out).

+As a matter of fact, the ePrivacy was only a directive and thus considered a guideline for member states of the (+EU) instead of a mandatory word-by-word legislation that applied.
+This resulted in many countries interpreting the directive differently: Some countries followed the originally intended notion of opting in while others like e.g. Germany incorporated an (+opt-out) mechanism into their local laws [@tmg-art13].
+A few members even considered the browser provided tracking prevention preferences to suffice, treating the installation of a browser by the user as general consent [@ePrivacy-ineffective].

+In the following years multiple cases of local law enforcement agencies ignoring this deviation and concerns from users followed [@tmg-opt-out-news].
+Close to two decades later the (+ECJ) decided that the german law was not properly following the directive and requested changes [@banner-button-not-sufficient].
+To counter these misintepretations of the directive, the (+EU) published a new version (2009/136/EC) seven years later to make the requirement for (+opt-in) more explicit amongst other changes [@ePrivacy-changes] [@ePrivacy-2009; section 66].

+While promising, the change did not have the desired effect and member states were still not following the directive as expected [@ePrivacy-ineffective].
+However, users were still concerned about their privacy as a number of representative surveys proved.
+A survey by the University of Pennsylvania from 2009 showed that 87% did not want target advertising based on user tracking [@survey-1].
+The following year Gallup found out that 67% thought that behavioural targeting should be outright illegal [@survey-2].
+In 2011 a survey by TRUSTe estimated that about 85% of users would not consent to tracking if given the choice and 78% would reject analytics cookies [@survey-3].
+The year after, an independent survey showed that 68% are still "not okay" with behavioural advertising [@survey-4].
+Despite all this, research by J. R. Mayer et al. uncovered that many websites were still forwarding tracking information without explicit (+opt-in).
+Not only does this act against the users choice and is considered illegal but it may also harm the users privacy as non-anonymised data is forwarded to third parties [@website-survey].

+This did not go by unnoticed and the (+EU) comissioned the (+GDPR) which, as opposed to the ePrivacy directive, was set out to be a regulation to prevent re-interpretations by the members and making the incorporation into local law mandatory [@gdpr-history].
+Six years later the regulation was published and taking effect, requiring websites to request explicit consent before enabling any tracking software [@gdpr-recitation-32; section 32].

+Even though the (+GDPR) restricts user tracking without explicit consent ((+opt-in)) many websites are ignoring the regulation for a variety of reasons.
+A non-scientific survey found that up to two thirds of german news websites employ Facebook tracking software without requesting consent.
+While the source can't be considered reliable, samples taken from sites mentioned in the blog article do reveal that the pages are in-fact using such software without consent.
+More examples can be found in the list of websites selected for the survey in this paper (see +@tbl:websites).
+According to a survey by the Ponemon Institute about 40% of companies expected to miss the deadline of the GDPR taking effect to become compliant, while an additional 8% stated that they don't know when and if they will ever reach this state.
+They discovered that the average annual budget for compliance is about 13 million US dollars, which could explain why many companies are lacking behind [@race-to-gdpr].

+\pagebreak